linode/terraform-provider-linode/website/docs/d/image.html.md

   Provides details about a Linode image.
 ---

-# Data Source: image
+# Data Source: linode\_image

 Provides information about a Linode image

 ## Example Usage

-The following example shows how one might use this data source to define a Linode instance.
+The following example shows how one might use this data source to access information about a Linode image.

 ```hcl
 data "linode_image" "k8_master" {